-C.6 - MANUAL programming of the UP ("0") and DOWN ("1") limit switches MONO
+C.6 - MANUAL programming of the UP ("0") and DOWN ("1") limit switches MONO +

-- This procedure is obligatory only for roller shutters without a mechanical stop at the Up position. - This procedure can be used if the limit switches have been programmed using the semiautomatic procedure (C.8)". - After the limit positions have been programmed, the roller shutter can be controlled by simply pressing the appropriate buttons on the control unit.
-The roller shutter will move between the positions set with procedures C.6.1 and C.6.2. - If the limit switches have not been programmed yet, the roller shutter's direction of movement might not match the pressed button. - When performing the procedure, at any time you can cancel it by keeping the and ▼ keys pressed simultaneously for 4 seconds.
+- This procedure is obligatory only for awnings without a mechanical stop at the Up position. - This procedure can be used if the limit switches have been programmed using the semiautomatic procedure (C.7)". - After the limit positions have been programmed, the awning can be controlled by simply pressing the appropriate buttons on the control unit.
+The awning will move between the positions set with procedures C.6.1 and C.6.2. - If the limit switches have not been programmed yet, the awning's direction of movement might not match the pressed button. - When performing the procedure, at any time you can cancel it by keeping the and ▼ keys pressed simultaneously for 4 seconds.
 Otherwise, do not press any key and wait 60 seconds for the motor to perform 6 movements.
 After the adjustments, the ▲ key will command the Raising motion and the key ▼ key will command the Lowering motion.
-The roller shutter will move within the limits defined by the two limit switch heights.
+The awning will move within the limits defined by the two limit switch heights.

-C.7 - AUTOMATIC Programming of the UP ("0") and DOWN ("1") limit switches
+C.6.2 - To program the DOWN limit switch ("1")